One key benefit of picking the best WordPress hosting for your site is that WordPress itself is free (and open source).

 You’ll receive a free domain of your choosing, a free SSL certificate, and the solution lets you create up to 100 domain-based email addresses at no additional cost.
 WordPress acceleration features are also present and are specifically tuned for faster WordPress performance.

 If you ever run into trouble, Hostinger has a dedicated WordPress customer support team available 24/7.

 Most web hosts offer only a few WordPress plans, and in some cases, even these might be set up to point you in a particular direction.
 You might see an underpowered plan, an overpriced one, and a special deal on the mid-range plan they really want you to buy.
 That makes it easy to decide, but it also limits your upgrade options if your site grows over time.

 InMotion Hosting is unusual in offering six WordPress plans, covering everything from small personal blogs to resellers and big business.
 Figuring out which is the best product for you will take a little more thought, but at least there's room to upgrade – or downgrade – if your circumstances change.

-Upgrading your plan gets you some extras – premium themes and plugin subscriptions, a dedicated IP address, support for hosting more sites – but it's mostly about giving you more resources.
-For example, the top-of-the-range WP-6000S plan supports 1,200,000 monthly visitors across up to 20 sites for $114.99 (£87.6) a month initially (1-year plan), $142.99 (£110) on renewal.
+Upgrading your plan gives you some extras – such as premium themes and plugin subscriptions, a dedicated IP address, and support for hosting more sites – but it's mostly about giving you more resources.

 The bundled 25GB of storage means you won't be running out of space in a hurry, for example.
 There are no bandwidth or visitor limits, and you can set up as many email accounts as you need.